Telmar acquires Helixa. Reach out to your Telmar rep for new and enhanced insights.

 Telmar Software (Shanghai) Limited, a company incorporated in China, with offices at Unit Q-148, Room 501, 5/F, 700 Liyuan Road, Huangpu District, Shanghai, China.

-Telmar Media Systems (Pty) Ltd, a company incorporated in South Africa, with offices at Building 26, 1st Floor, The Woodlands, 131 Western Service Road, Woodmead, 2052 Johannesburg, South Africa.
+Telmar Media Systems (Pty) Ltd, a company incorporated in South Africa, with offices at Building 26, 1st Floor, The Woodlands Office Park, Western Service Road, Woodmead, South Africa, 2196.

 Helixa SRL, a company incorporated in Italy, with offices located at via Arcivescovo Calabiana 6 Milano, 20139.